Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Compatible unitary coboundary weak Hopf algebras

-In this subsection $q$ is any root of unity of order large enough, in the sense of Def. \ref{large_enough}.
-We obtain a functor ${\mathcal C}({\mathfrak g}, q, \ell)\to {\rm Vec}$ together with a weak tensor structure $(F, G)$ associated to the same dimension function $D$ as in the previous subsection, and correspondingly a w-Hopf algebra $A_W({\mathfrak g}, q, \ell)$.
+In this subsection $q$ is any root of unity of order in the sense of Def. \ref{large_enough}.
+We obtain a functor ${\mathcal C}({\mathfrak g}, q, \ell)\to {\rm Vec}$ together with a weak tensor structure $(F, G)$ associated to the same dimension function $D$ as in the previous subsection, and correspondingly a weak Hopf algebra $A_W({\mathfrak g}, q, \ell)$.
 In the next subsection we consider the case where $q$ is a minimal root.
-For this construction we mostly take into consideration ideas in \cite{Wenzl} that we review and extend to a general root of unity $q$ such that $\ell$ is large enough in the sense of Def. \ref{large_enough}.
-When $q$ is a minimal root, $A_W({\mathfrak g}, q, \ell)$ becomes a unitary coboundary w-Hopf algebra.
+For this construction we mostly take into consideration ideas in \cite{Wenzl} that we review and extend to a general root of unity $q$ such that $\ell$ is in the sense of Def. \ref{large_enough}.
+When $q$ is a minimal root, $A_W({\mathfrak g}, q, \ell)$ becomes a unitary coboundary weak Hopf algebra.
 To do this, as briefly anticipated in Remark \ref{G_q}, we shall introduce a linear category ${\mathcal G}_q$ of non-negligible tilting modules associated to a fundamental representation of ${\mathfrak g}$.
 This category appears implicitly in \cite{Wenzl}.
 In \cite{CP} we have shown that ${\mathcal G}_q$ has a natural structure of a strict (ribbon) tensor category when ${\rm Vec}$ is regarded as strict and $q$ is a minimal root and is unitarily ribbon equivalent to ${\mathcal C}({\mathfrak g}, q, \ell)$.
-In this subsection we extend this to roots of order large enough and moreover we shall define a functor $ {W}:{\mathcal G}_q\to{\rm Vec}$ and then introduce a weak tensor structure on $W$ that corresponds by Tannakian reconstruction to $A_W({\mathfrak g}, q, \ell)$.
+In this subsection we extend this to roots of order in the sense of Def. \ref{large_enough} and moreover we shall define a functor $ {W}:{\mathcal G}_q\to{\rm Vec}$ and then introduce a weak tensor structure on $W$ that corresponds by Tannakian reconstruction to $A_W({\mathfrak g}, q, \ell)$.

 We keep the notation of the previous section.
 Let

 denote Wenzl idempotents defined in (\ref{Wenzl_idempotents2}).

 \begin{defn} We define the projection $p_2:=\sum_{\gamma\in\Lambda^+(q)} p_{\kappa, \gamma}$ and set $V\underline{\otimes}V=p_2V\otimes V$.
 We use $p_{\lambda, \gamma}$ to iteratively define projections $p_n: V^{\otimes n}\to V^{\underline{\otimes} n}$ onto the maximal non-negligible submodule $V^{\underline{\otimes} n}$ induced by the decomposition of $V^{\underline{\otimes} n-1}\otimes V$. \end{defn}